MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/guidance-for-app-package-management.md

 Different operating systems can run different types of packages.
 If more than one of your packages can run on a customer's device, the Microsoft Store will provide the best available match.

 Generally speaking, later OS versions can run packages that target previous OS versions for the same device family.
 Windows 10 devices can run all previous supported OS versions (per device family).
 Windows 10 desktop devices can run apps that were built for Windows 8.1 or Windows 8; Windows 10 mobile devices can run apps that were built for Windows Phone 8.1, Windows Phone 8, and even Windows Phone 7.x.
-However, customers on Windows 10/11 will only get those packages if the app doesn't include UWP packages targeting the applicable device family.
+However, customers on Windows 10 or Windows 11 will only get those packages if the app doesn't include UWP packages targeting the applicable device family.

 > [!IMPORTANT]
 > You can no longer upload new XAP packages built using the Windows Phone 8.x SDK(s).
 Apps that are already in Store with XAP packages will continue to work on Windows 10 Mobile devices.
 For more info, see this [blog post](https://blogs.windows.com/windowsdeveloper/2018/08/20/important-dates-regarding-apps-with-windows-phone-8-x-and-earlier-and-windows-8-8-1-packages-submitted-to-microsoft-store).